coderjoher/coderjoher/README.md

 ## Welcome

-> My name is Joher
+> My name is Jafer
 >
 > My nationality is <b> Iraqi <b>

 ## 🚀 About Me
 - I'm a Fronted-Developer
 - I'm a python Developer
-- I'm a ai developer